keremciu/sketch-use-fontawesome/README.md

 # Features

 #### for Designer
-When you want to add an icon from fontawesome, you don't need to find a cheatsheet to copy it in your design.
+Problem: When you want to add an icon from fontawesome, you don't need to find a cheatsheet to copy it in your design.
 - You can easily add it with alias of the icon.

 #### for Developer
-When you want to learn the alias of the icon which is added from a designer.
+Problem: When you want to learn the alias of the icon which is added from a designer, you don't need to look all of 585+ icons to find it.
 - You can easily learn it with one click.

 # Install